lucavallin/verto/README.md

 ## Adding a new project

-You're welcome to add a new project in First Issue, and we encourage all projects &mdash; old and new, big and small.
+You're welcome to add a new project in First Issue, just follow these steps:

-Follow these simple steps:

 - To maintain the quality of projects in First Issue, please make sure the GitHub repository you want to add meets the following criteria: